 To those looking to start their career in consulting, Aarti’s advice is three-fold: “Consulting is like an extended internship, so keep learning!
 Don’t lose sight of the big picture — take time out for yourself and your loved ones.
 Build your network of advisors as well as your pool of mentees — this is a team sport (and much less fun without the camaraderie).”

-Outside of her work, Aarti recently began working with a few non-profit organizations as a strategy volunteer.
+Outside of her work, Aarti has recently begun working with a few non-profit organizations as a strategy volunteer.
 She hopes to eventually devote more of her time working in the social sector or public sector space in India.
 “The amount of impact one can create in such places is unparalleled and I think there is a great deal to be learned by getting operationally involved,” she says.